"Invasive species"—they may not sound very threatening, but these invaders, large and small, have devastating effects on wildlife.

 An invasive species does not have to come from another country.
 For example, lake trout are native to the Great Lakes, but are considered to be an invasive species in Yellowstone Lake in Wyoming because they compete with native cutthroat trout for habitat.

 Invasive species are primarily spread by human activities, often unintentionally.
 People, and the goods we use, travel around the world very quickly, and they often carry uninvited species with them.
-Ships can carry aquatic organisms in their ballast water.
+Ships can carry aquatic organisms in their ballast water, while smaller boats may carry them on their propellers.
 Insects can get into wood, shipping palettes, and crates that are shipped around the world.
 Some ornamental plants can escape into the wild and become invasive.
 And some invasive species are intentionally or accidentally released pets.
 For example, Burmese pythons are becoming a big problem in the Everglades.

 In addition, higher average temperatures and changes in rain and snow patterns caused by climate change will enable some invasive plant species—such as garlic mustard, kudzu, and purple loosestrife—to move into new areas.
 Insect pest infestations will be more severe as pests such as mountain pine beetle are able to take advantage of drought-weakened plants.

 Invasive species cause harm to wildlife in many ways.
-When a new and aggressive species is introduced into an ecosystem, it might not have any natural predators or controls.
+When a new and aggressive species is introduced into an ecosystem, it may not have any natural predators or controls.
 It can breed and spread quickly, taking over an area.
-Native wildlife may not have evolved defenses against the invader or they cannot compete with a species that has no predators.
+Native wildlife may not have evolved defenses against the invader, or they may not be able to compete with a species that has no predators.

 The direct threats of invasive species include preying on native species, outcompeting native species for food or other resources, causing or carrying disease, and preventing native species from reproducing or killing a native species' young.